 So I need to plug 1 into my synthetic division.
 Since there is no cubed term in the polynomial they've given me, I will be careful to remember to insert a "0" into the first line of the synthetic division to represent the omitted power of x in 2x4 + 3x2 − 5x + 7.
 So I plug-n-chug:

 Since the remainder is not zero, then the Factor Theorem tells me that:

 x − 1 is not a factor of f(x).

 If x + 4 is a factor, then (setting this factor equal to zero and solving) x = −4 is a root.
 To do the required verification, I need to check that, when I use synthetic division on f (x), with x = −4, I get a zero remainder:

 The remainder is zero, so the Factor Theorem says that:

 x + 4 is a factor of 5x4 + 16x3 − 15x2 + 8x + 16.

 In practice, the Factor Theorem is used when factoring polynomials "completely".
 Rather than trying various factors by using long division, you will use synthetic division and the Factor Theorem.
-Any time you divide by a number (being a potential root of the polynomial) and get a zero remainder in the synthetic division, this means that the number is indeed a root, and thus "x minus the number" is a factor.
-Then you will continue the division with the resulting smaller polynomial, continuing until you arrive at a linear factor (so you've found all the factors) or a quadratic (to which you can apply the Quadratic Formula).
+Any time you divide by a number (that number being a potential root of the polynomial) and get a zero remainder in the synthetic division, this means that the number is indeed a root, and thus "x minus the number" is a factor.
+Then you will continue the division with the resulting smaller polynomial, repeating the process until you arrive at a linear factor (at which point, you've found all the factors) or a quadratic (to which you can apply the Quadratic Formula).

 The Factor Theorem says that I don't have to do the long division with the known factors of x + 2 and .
-Instead, I can use synthetic division with the associated zeroes −2 and 1/3.
+Instead, I can use synthetic division with the associated zeroes −2 and .
 Here is what I get when I do the first division with x = −2: